Two military service

 Mr. Thai Ba Minh is the third child in a family of 8 brothers and sisters (4 brothers joined the army, participated in the resistance war against the US and did international missions).
 Veteran Thai Ba Niem - Mr. Minh's younger brother added: In the 90s, life in the countryside was extremely difficult, local people often invited each other to go to the South to fish.
 At that time, Minh and I also went to the South on the same bus.
 After working in Sa Huynh (Quang Ngai) for a while, we each went our separate ways, Minh went to Ca Na (Ninh Thuan) and I went to Kien Giang.

 Mr. Minh and his wife have 5 children (3 boys, 2 girls), who work far away.
-Every year, he usually comes home to visit once during Tet, and then leaves again the following year.
+Every year, he usually comes home to visit once during Tet, and leaves again after the year.
 Although he and his wife work hard all year round, they still cannot get rich.

-Mrs. Tuyen recalled that in early 1999, on the 30th day of the Lunar New Year, her family received the bad news that Mr. Minh had passed away on a fishing boat in Ninh Thuan, leaving her and her mother speechless.
+Mrs. Tuyen recalled that in early 1999, on the 30th day of Lunar New Year, her family received the bad news that Mr. Minh passed away on a fishing boat in Ninh Thuan, leaving her and her children speechless.

 Her husband died at the age of 47, leaving behind Mrs. Tuyen and her young children, the youngest of whom, Thai Ba Vuong, was only 9 years old at that time.
 Mrs. Tuyen became a widow, both mother and father, raising her children alone.